-To many people the air we breathe is an intangible thing.
-This perception of air is caused because people only believe that if something is polluted there will be alterations to visibility and/or smell.
-This is simply not true.
-Although we cannot visualize or smell particulates in our air it does not mean we cannot be harmed by them.
-Harmful particulates that can enter the air we breathe can be introduced through open burning and contribute to or exacerbate respiratory and other health problems.
+To many people, the air we breathe goes largely unnoticed.
+Strong, unpleasant odors or thick smoke/dust is what usually what it takes to get our attention.
+Even if we cannot see or smell particulates in our air, we may possibly be harmed by them.
+Open burning releases harmful particulates into the air we breathe and these particles contribute to or worsen respiratory and other health problems.
 Any outdoor fire without a vent to a chimney or stack is considered open burning.
-If open burning is undertaken make sure you follow the rules and regulations to allow for a safe, legal, and enjoyable experience.
+If you plan to open burn, make sure you follow the all rules and regulations to have a safe, legal, and enjoyable experience.

 What open burning is allowed?

 There are 9 different types of regulated fires.
-Specific types of fire each have their own set of restrictions based on not only the fire type but also the location (whether it is inside or outside a village or city).
+Specific types of fire each have their own set of restrictions based not only on the fire type but also the location of the fire (whether it is inside or outside a village or city).
 Review the restrictions before lighting any fire!
 When in doubt, call our office.

 - Barbecues, Campfires, and Cookouts